Broken Link Building: Does It Work? How To Do It RIGHT?

 Regardless, we’ll show you how to use the two methods.
 But first, let’s find the resource pages.

-Use the template below on Google search:
+Use the template below for a Google search:

 KEYWORD intitle:resources inurl:resources.html